Graph Filters for Signal Processing and Machine Learning on Graphs

 Locality of computation makes the graph convolutional filters readily distributable, as we discuss in Sec.~\ref{subsec_distSP}.

-\begin{property}[Linear computation cost] Graph convolutions have a computational complexity of order $\stO(K|\stE| + KN)$; i.e., linear in the number of edges in the graph.
-Each signal shift $\vcz^{(k)} =\mtS\vcz^{(k-1)}$ incurs a complexity order of $\stO(|\stE|)$ and each needs to be multiplied with a scalar $h_k$, incurring an additional cost of order $\stO(N)$.
-Since these operations have to be computed $K$ times, the cost of obtaining the intermediate outputs $\vcz^{(1)}, \ldots, \vcz^{(K)}$ needs to be scaled by $K$. \end{property}
+\begin{property}[Linear computation cost] Graph convolutions have a computational complexity of order $\bigOh(K|\stE| + KN)$; i.e., linear in the number of edges and filter order. \end{property}

-Props.~\ref{prop:param_share}-\ref{prop:compCost} imply that graph convolutions are effective solutions to tackle the curse of dimensionality in large graphs.
-Their parameter sharing property makes them suitable architectures to learn input-output mappings from a few training samples, irrespective of the graph dimensions (i.e., $\stO(K)$ number of parameters); their locality allows them to extract patterns in the data in the surrounding of a node, and; their linear computational complexity facilitates scalability.
-These properties and the flexibility to learn from multiresolution neighbors make graph convolutions suitable linear solutions for ML tasks.
-In Sec.~\ref{sec:GNN}, we discuss how to learn more expressive representations via neural network solutions while preserving these benefits in a form akin to CNNs for time series data and images.
+Props.~\ref{prop:param_share}-\ref{prop:compCost} imply that graph convolutions tackle the curse of dimensionality in large graphs.
+The parameter sharing makes them suitable architectures to learn input-output mappings from a few training samples, irrespective of the graph dimensions (i.e., $\bigOh(K)$ number of parameters); their locality allows them to extract patterns in the data in the surrounding of a node, and; their linear computational complexity facilitates scalability.
+In Sec.~\ref{sec:GNN}, we discuss how to learn more expressive representations via neural networks while preserving these benefits in a form akin to CNNs for time series and images.